 If your bank doesn’t offer bank feeds, you’ll have to manually import your bank statements into your accounting software.

-This means downloading an OFX or CSV file, and then uploading it into a separate system — precious time you could have spent on client work.
+This means downloading an OFX or CSV file and uploading it into a separate system — time that could be spent on client work.

 2) Fewer input errors

-A bank feed transfers your cleared transactions accurately, virtually eliminating this risk.
+A bank feed transfers cleared transactions automatically, significantly reducing this risk.

 3) Better financial oversight

-Receiving your transaction data on a daily basis allows your accounting software to perform automated bank reconciliations, categorisation, cash flow analysis, budgeting, invoice tracking and often even more.
+Receiving transaction data daily allows your accounting software to perform automated bank reconciliations, categorisation, cash flow tracking, budgeting and invoice monitoring.

 Not using FreeAgent or Xero?
 Tide integrates with others too

-If you’re interested in an account with us but you’re not using FreeAgent or Xero, don’t worry.
-Tide accounting integrations also cover Sage, QuickBooks, KashFlow and a few others.
+If you’re not using FreeAgent or Xero, Tide integrations also cover Sage, QuickBooks, KashFlow and others.

 Looking for a free limited company bank account, plus FSCS protection?